vanamelnik/gophkeeper/README.md

 - Binary data
 - Credit cards

 Each data item can contain metadata - a set of key-value pairs with additional data, such as login, the name of the bank, etc. The metadata is transmitted and stored on the server as a JSON string.
 The types of such data are not strictly defined and must be handled on the client side.

-**Item** - The structure that consist the user data.
+**Item** - the structure that consist the user data.
 In addition to the payload, the structure contains the following fields:

 - ID - resource identifier in UUID format
-- Version - resource
+- Version - resource current version.
+When the new item is created, _Version_ must be set to zero.
+This field should be changed ONLY on the server!
 - CreatedAt - resource creation time
 - DeletedAt - resource deletion time (if the resource is not deleted, then _nil_)

+**Entry** - the object that consist an _item_ at local repository.
+Has a _pending_ flag.

-**Event** - a structure representing an event that marks the update of data.
-Consists of an operation definition (create, update, delete) and an _Item_ data element.
+**Event** - a structure representing an event that marks the update of user data.
+Consists of an operation definition (create, update, delete) and the payload (_item_)

 **Data Version**
 This field is stored in the user table in the database and represents the version number of the user's current data snapshot.
 Updating data in storage on the server is possible only if the version of the data on the client before the update matches the value of the Data Version of this user.
-Each time the data in the storage on the server is successfully updated, the Data Version field is incremented.
+Each time any item in the storage on the server is successfully updated, the Data Version field is incremented.

+## User registration and authentication

+...

 ## Data Synchronization Protocol